PierreSenellart/provsql/doc/source/user/continuous-distributions.rst

 memoryless property gives conditional mean ``2 + 1/0.4 = 4.5``.

-Conditioning on a one- or two-sided interval is exact in closed form for Normal (Mills-ratio truncation), Uniform (truncated support), and Exponential (memorylessness); other shapes are estimated by Monte Carlo.
+Conditioning on a one- or two-sided interval is exact in closed form for the families with closed-form truncated moments: Normal (Mills-ratio truncation), Uniform (truncated support), Exponential (memorylessness), Log-normal, Weibull, Pareto, and Beta; other shapes are estimated by Monte Carlo.
 If the conditioning event is rare, fewer than ``n`` samples may be accepted within the ``provsql.rv_mc_samples`` budget, and a ``NOTICE`` suggests widening it (or an error under ``provsql.rv_mc_samples = 0``).